A-Kim98/CISC-327-Course-Project/testcases4.md

 * Check that ```#message``` is "At least 1 ticket must be sold"

-#### Test case R5.3.2 - The quantity of the tickets has to be less than or equal to 100
+#### Test case R5.3.2 - The quantity of the tickets has to be less than or equal to 100 -negative
 Mocking:
 * Mock backend.get_user to return a test_user instance